Process

 Have a project in mind?

-Tell us what you're trying to ship.
-We respond personally within one working day.
+Tell me what you're trying to ship.
+I respond personally within one working day.